[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Tyrese Maxey V.J.
-Edgecombe Kelly Oubre Paul George Joel Embiid
+Tyrese Maxey VJ Edgecombe Dom Barlow Kelly Oubre Joel Embiid

-Quentin Grimes Jared McCain Jabari Walker Trendon Watford Adem Bona
+Quentin Grimes Justin Edwards Jabari Walker Trendon Watford Adem Bona

 Phoenix Suns